- How Caffeine works

 - It is effective at relieving tension headaches (especially when it is combined with ibuprofen).

-- Prevents/slows down cell damage – this is thanks to caffeine being rich in certain antioxidants.
+- This prevents/slows down cell damage thanks to Caffeine being rich in certain antioxidants.

-- May offer protection from heart disease and diabetes – more research is needed to verify this one.
+- It may offer protection from heart disease and diabetes – more research is needed to verify this.

-- May offer men a measure of protection against Parkinson’s disease.
+- It may offer men a measure of protection against Parkinson's disease.